The author is a guitarist and bassist with over 35 years of experience as a musician.

 But it lacks a sturdy vessel, and that’s a big problem.
 We can’t rely on hard drives and the ubiquitous “cloud storage” to protect our music and culture for years or decades to come.
 Unless this changes, in twenty years there will be a lot of music you remember from years past that you simply will not have access to anymore.
 It may exist somewhere, in the digital vault of some record company, but as far as the public is concerned it is gone.

 Personally, I like the idea that I can remember a band from my high school or college days and still easily find their music.
 And, for me and I know many others, it’s also about more than just the audio portion of an album.
-I love the album art, leafing through the liner notes and song lyrics and all the other great stuff that came with a CD or album.
-With digital music all of it is gone and that’s really sad.
+I love the album art, leafing through the liner notes and song lyrics, and all the other great stuff that came with a CD or album.
+With digital music, all of it is gone and that’s really sad.

 What Can We Do?

 I was wandering around a thrift store the other day, checking out their shelves of second-hand CDs.
-Somebody had once thought it was a good idea to purchase each of those albums, but has since decided they didn’t want them anymore.
+Somebody had once thought it was a good idea to purchase each of those albums but has since decided they didn’t want them anymore.
 So, they sold them to the thrift shop, where another person can pick them up for a dirt-cheap price.
 The music lives on, for another generation.

 If they were digital albums, the original owner would have simply deleted them when they were sick of them.
 What a crime.
 Is there any way to change this way of thinking, and would we even want to?

-In my 30+ years as a musician I have come to the unfortunate conclusion that trying to create any logical change in mainstream culture is like trying to stop a hurricane with a desk fan.
+In my 30+ years as a musician, I have come to the unfortunate conclusion that trying to create any logical change in mainstream culture is like trying to stop a hurricane with a desk fan.
 The vast majority of people simply don’t care about what will happen in twenty years.
-As consumers they want what is cheapest and easiest, and in some ways that’s understandable.
+As consumers, they want what is cheapest and easiest, and in some ways that’s understandable.
 They will continue to download songs for a few bucks a pop and the music industry will continue to give them what they want.
 Expecting people to wake up and figure out the damage this could do is unrealistic.

 So, if you do happen to care about music, what can you do?
-For me, the answer is to continue to buy CDs until another form of physical album comes along.
+For me, the answer is to continue to buy CDs until another form of the physical album comes along.
 I might not be able to play them in my car, but at least I’ll still own them in 20 years.
 Like vinyl records today, there will likely still be a way to play them.